 Terrariums don't have to break the bank, but they can be a wonderful treat to yourself and your houseplants.
 There's a huge range of different styles to suit every taste.
 Here are a few of our favourites:

 Really you can plant in almost anything, for example, broken cups, metal tins, fruit bowls, mugs, old toys, furniture, wooden crates.
 The only limit is your creativity!
-If DIY isn't your thing and you just wanted to get growing, check out all the pots for sale
+If DIY isn't your thing and you just wanted to get growing, check out all the pots for sale on Candide.

 For more in depth instruction and guidance on terrariums and how to make them, read on: